 - Day pack – A good day pack is a necessity for a full day trip to Bruges.

 - Good walking shoes – This day trip will involve a fair amount of walking so be sure to have a pair of comfortable shoes.

 - Portable charger – It will be a long day and there will be many beautiful sites to capture so make sure your phone stays fully charged.

-- Reusable water bottle – Bring a water bottle to ensure you stay hydrated throughout the day.
+- Collapsible water bottle – Bring a water bottle to ensure you stay hydrated throughout the day.

 - Sunglasses – You’ll be spending a lot of time outdoors so make sure to protect your eyes from the harsh sun.

 - Sunscreen – As mentioned above, keep yourself protected from the sun if you’re visiting Bruges during summer!